-For the Gotham Enhanced 500 ETF, for the fiscal years ended September 30, 2023 and September 30, 2022 and the fiscal period ended September 30, 2021, the Fund did not incur any underwriting commissions and the Distributor did not retain any amounts.
+For the Gotham Enhanced 500 ETF, for the fiscal years ended September 30, 2024, September 30, 2023 and September 30, 2022, the Fund did not incur any underwriting commissions and the Distributor did not retain any amounts.

-For the Gotham 1000 Value ETF, for the fiscal year ended September 30, 2023 and the fiscal period ended September 30, 2022, the Fund did not incur any underwriting commissions and the Distributor did not retain any amounts.
+For the Gotham 1000 Value ETF, for the fiscal years ended September 30, 2024 and September 30, 2023, and the fiscal period ended September 30, 2022, the Fund did not incur any underwriting commissions and the Distributor did not retain any amounts.

-The Gotham Short Strategies ETF commenced operations as a series of the Trust as part of the Reorganization, and accordingly, the Gotham Short Strategies ETF did not incur any underwriting commissions and the Distributor did not retain any amounts during the fiscal year ended September 30, 2023.
+For the Gotham Short Strategies ETF, for the fiscal period from November 4, 2023 through September 30, 2024, the Fund did not incur any underwriting commissions and the Distributor did not retain any amounts.